AMBERLEY PAROCHIAL SCHOOL

 GCC have a new dedicated email address for Free school meals which is firstname.lastname@example.org

 Every Monday morning, the children attend church for school worship at 9:05am.
+This is currently on hold as per COVID-19 recommendations.

 In recent years’ the number of children attending education settings with a variety of medication needs has increased.
 For this reason, medication training has been completed, however any medicines requiring administering is still preferred to be administered by a parent/carer.
 The school needs to take into consideration not only the needs of the child but also those of the staff team and others such as the LEA, OFSTED and Healthcare Professionals